pauljohanneskraft/CoreMath/README.md

 The scalar product is also implemented by using the infix operator *.
 It multiplies a matrix and one single value with the same type (e.g. [[Double]] and Double, [[Int]] and Int, etc).

+These calculations can also be printed out as LaTeX code, so that it can be used in e.g. a paper.